joncamp/quicklink2dotnet/QuickLinkDotNet/QuickLinkDotNet/README.txt

 	4. Browse to, and select the "QuickLinkDotNet.csproj" file.
 You should see the project appear in the "Solution Explorer" along with yours.

-	5. Then, in the "Solution Explorer," right click on the "References" item in _your_ project, and select "Add Reference" from the context menu.
+	5. Then, in the "Solution Explorer," right click on the "References" item in _your_ project (not the entire solution), and select "Add Reference" from the context menu.
 An "Add Reference" window should appear.

 	6. In the "Add Reference" window, select the "Projects" tab and highlight "QuickLinkDotNet," then press the "Ok" button.